Vyral/base-template/_posts/2021-01-20-a-market-update--a-job-opportunity.md

 **Are You Struggling?**

 If you’re struggling or out of work, know that my team is growing.
 We’ve been extremely busy lately, and I have two open spots on my team for someone who loves people and is coachable and motivated.
-The job is long hours, but it’s both fulfilling and a lot of fun.
+The job involves long hours, but it’s both fulfilling and a lot of fun.
 If you or someone you know is interested in a career in real estate, I can help you get yourself licensed in three weeks and have you out training and selling real estate within a month.

 As always, if you have any questions, don’t hesitate to reach out to us.
 We’d love to help you.